top of page

 Ingredients

-Add all the ingredients into a small mason jar (or sealable tub) and stir well to avoid clumping.
-Store in the fridge overnight or few at least 2-3 hours to set.
-To serve, eat straight from the jar or top with my Blackberry Compote or chopped fruit.
+Add all the pudding ingredients into a small mason jar (or sealable tub) and stir well for a few minutes to help avoid the seeds from clumping.
+Store the sealed jar in the fridge overnight, or few at least 2-3 hours to set.
+To serve, eat straight from the jar with your favourite toppings, or top with my Blackberry Compote (see below).

 Blackberry Compote Recipe